luckinet/loca/README.md

 ## run the pipeline

-After downloading the basic input files, everything else is bootstrapped from here.
+After downloading the *initial files*, everything else is bootstrapped from here.
 Specific downloads and routines for processing the files are to be found in each respective module.
 The `00_main.R` file coordinates all tasks in the pipeline of a module, meta data and documentation can be accessed in the header here.

 ## design principles

 ### module interaction

-For modules to interact, ...
+The data one module produces need to be compatible mostly with the downstream modules that make use of the data.
+To ensure this, each module comes with a script that contains tests that check all the upstream data for compatibility.
+After inserting a new module, this can be tested with the function `.check_compatibility().R` (TODO: still need to write that).